MightyPirates/TIS-3D/src/main/resources/assets/tis3d/doc/en_US/item/moduleExecution.md

 `MOV 0, ACC # Reset`

 ### Labels
 Labels are denoted by a string followed by a `:` (:) color character.
 A label always refers to the instruction following it.
 When used as the target of a jump instruction, that instruction is be jumped to directly.
-This also means that with respect to the program's execution, it makes no difference whether a label is placed on the same line, or the line preceeding the instruction it references.
+This also means that with respect to the program's execution, it makes no difference whether a label is placed on the same line, or the line preceding the instruction it references.
 Example:
 `START: MOV 8, ACC`
 `LOOP:`